x`

 These systems keep birds away without blocking equipment movement or slowing operations.

-6. Maintain Consistent Dock Activity to Prevent Roosting
+6. Maintain Activity Levels to Discourage Roosting

 Birds take advantage of quiet periods.
 Keep docks active with: